Can Foreigners Buy Property in Brazil?

 Get Your Escritura

 The escritura is your proof of ownership - a notarized deed that legally transfers the property to your name.
 Once registered at the cartório, you receive a certified copy.
 This document is what proves you own the property.
-Keep the original in a safe place and consider having your lawyer retain a copy as well.
+Keep the original in a protected file and consider having your lawyer retain a copy as well.
 Congratulations - you're now a property owner in Brazil!

 Need Help Navigating the Process?